 Other days out in and around Sydney…

-– Hunter Valley: Vineyards, chocolate, a brewery, cheese, and wildlife, all in one day!
-See my post here.
+Vineyards, chocolate, a brewery, cheese, and wildlife, all in one day!
+Check out my post about visiting the Hunter Valley here.

 Either head back to Sydney after dinner, or if you fancy dinner or nightlife in Sydney, why not try dinner in Darling Harbour… such a beautiful dinner location on the waterfront.